Lambda-X/cljs-repl-web/README.md

 This is useful in order to be sure that Figwheel does not interfere with the classpath.

-Open two terminals.
+First of all, build the project with `lein cljsbuild once dev`, then pen two terminals.

 In the first one, execute:
 ```
+cd resources/public
-lein simpleton 5042 :from resources/public
+lein simpleton 5042
 ```

-In the second one:
+In the second one, execute:
 `./scripts/brepl`  (or `./scripts/brepl.bat`, untested, for Windows)

 Then connect your browser to `http://localhost:5042` (your app will appear).